Catholic peace traditions: Penitentials

 The penitentials, written by Irish monks, were a series of manuals designed for priests who heard confessions that specified certain penances for certain categories of sins.
 These "penitentials" borrowed inspiration and specific regulations from the early church councils, monastic rules, and the letters of popes and bishops.
 Many of the regulations at first paralleled those aimed at insuring the special status of the clergy, including its nonviolence, but were gradually extended to the lay population.
 Penances ranged from fasting on bread and water for week, paying compensation to victims in money, goods or property, exile, pilgrimage, and excommunication.
 Readmission to Christian community was possible only after the completion of the prescribed penance.

-These manuals proved to be such a concise and effective method for conceptualizing and standardizing notions of sin and repentance that they spread from Ireland to the Continent in a wide variety of collections that became enshrined in official collections of church law by the twelfth century.
-The penitentials are of great value for studying early medieval notions of violence, its seriousness and its consequences in a variety of actions, circumstances, and classes of victims.
+These manuals conceptualized and standardized notions of sin and repentance to the point that they spread from Ireland to the Continent in a variety of collections that became enshrined in official collections of church law by the twelfth century.
+The penitentials are of value for studying early medieval notions of violence, its seriousness and its consequences in a variety of actions, circumstances, and classes of victims.

 The texts assign penances for killing in wartime, even under the lawful command of legitimate authority.
 Penances lasting from forty days to a year for killing someone in battle, were not uncommon.
 Following Augustine, war was seen as inherently sinful, and at best the lesser of two evils.